*Image courtesy of Pexels.com

 Hey there!
 If you're not a follower of Marie Forleo's and/or an alumni of her online business program called B-School, this post might not make much sense to you, lol.

 ...
 That said, everyone is, of course, welcome and encouraged to read.
-It's actually a good lesson for ALL online marketers, coaches, thought leaders, and, well, anyone who uses Facebook groups in their business.
+It's actually a good lesson for ALL online marketers, coaches, thought leaders, and, well, anyone who uses Facebook groups in their own business.

-So, here's the scoop:
+So, here's the scoop on the group:

 There were over 31,000 members in this active group that had been in existence for, I believe, over 10 years.
 So, yeah, it's a big deal.

 These are my observations of what happened - the beginning of the end - and I apologize for any errors, omissions, or misremembered facts.
 I can only call it like i saw it, lol.

 The B-School alumni group ran fine for most of the years I was part of it, from February 2015 (when I purchased Marie Forleo's B-School via an affiliate link) to present.
 When I first joined the group, I loved it.

 In the private Facebook group for Marie's program, I asked and answered a lot of online business-related questions; I encouraged and was encouraged by others; I found general camaraderie and some biz BFFs that I (still) chat with daily and weekly; I made connections that became clients or referred me to potential clients; and lots more.

 In recent years, I noticed a lot more "veiled self-promo" and then out-and-out pitching in the group, so I quit spending much time there, as that's a huge pet peeve of mine :D That nonsense used to not be tolerated but it seemed as if the moderators no longer cared.

 If anything, in years past, the group was OVER-moderated and they would delete posts that technically complied with the rules.